erigones/esdc-docs/user-guide/maintenance/update.rst

 .. note:: ``file::`` prefix must be used when passing files to ``-key``/``-cert`` parameters, otherwise the **es** command will not parse them correctly.

+.. note:: You can set API_KEY variable in the ``es`` tool, so you don't have to use login command.
+For more info see: https://docs.danubecloud.org/api-reference/es.html

 .. code-block:: bash

     user@laptop:~ $ es login -username admin -password $PW